teleport-network/teleport-documents/intro/README.md

 Step 7: The cross-chain transaction agent contract invokes XIBC token-transfer contract and initiates next cross-chain packet

-The token-transfer receiver address on Teleport Chain is remote-contract-call contract, so the remote-contract-call contract can use the funds to invoke cross-chain transfer agent contract on Teleport Chain.
+The token-transfer receiver on Teleport Chain is the remote-contract-call contract.
+So the remote-contract-call contract can carry the transferred token while invoking the cross-chain transfer agent contract on Teleport Chain.

 Step 8: Relayers packet to the destination chain

 Step 9: The packet is executed on the destination chain

+The transferred token can be utilized for the dApp contract call, like token swap or staking.

 Step 10: Relayers relay the acknowledgement back to Teleport Chain